-- What works well on Facebook video
+- What works well for videos on Facebook?

-- How to create video for Facebook
+- How to create videos for Facebook.

-- Tips for uploading your Facebook video
+- Tips for uploading your Facebook video.

-- Measuring the success of your Facebook video
+- Measuring the success of your Facebook video.

-What works well on Facebook video?
+What works well for videos on Facebook?

 Facebook video auto-plays silently in the news feed.
-As users scroll they will see snippets of videos.
+As users scroll, they will see snippets of videos.
 Some will stop and watch the video auto-play in full, fewer will click play to see the video full screen with audio.

 Bearing this in mind we need to create videos that are: